antonakv/tf-aws-pes-docker-compose/README.md

 - In the Account settings click `Generate Encrypted Password`

-- Run `docker login quay.io` using generated command from previous step

-- Download terraform-enterprise docker image

-Run `sudo docker pull quay.io/hashicorp/terraform-enterprise:latest`
+- Add variable value to terraform.tfvars called `docker_quaiio_token` from -p="token_value_here" generated on the previous step.

 ##